-The colon is what we commonly call the last 6 feet of the intestines, which leads from the small intestine to the rectum.
+The colon is what we commonly call the last ~2 metres of the intestines, which leads from the small intestine to the rectum.
 The colon is sometimes referred to as the large intestine.
 The last part of the large intestine is the rectum.

 Colon and rectal cancer, also called colorectal cancer, is the third most common cancer in Canada.

 The risk of colorectal cancer increases as a person gets older.
-After 30, the risk at least doubles with each passing decade.
 Most doctors start screening at age 50.
 Men appear to be at greater risk for developing colon cancer.

 Screening is crucial because colorectal cancer responds best to treatment if caught early.
 Treatment is most effective for people with localized colorectal cancer.
 People who may be at higher risk for colorectal cancer should speak with their doctor to decide on the best screening schedule for them.